-Figure 7.
+Figure 6.
 Effect of trace resistance and routing pattern on LED light output performance as described.

-Figure 8 shows a real-life example of an application design concept as described above.
+Figure 7 shows a real-life example of an application design concept as described above.
 Left and right pictures are thermal images of the same board operating at the same drive current.
 The narrow PCB copper trace, as indicated in the left picture, carries very high current to feed several LEDs connected in parallel.
-The picture on the right shows a modified electrical trace routing for the input current.
+The picture on the right shows a modified electrical trace routing for the input current, similar to the bottom drawing of Figure 6.
 Notice that the right picture shows more uniform temperature distribution than the left picture after adjusting the electrical power distribution of the circuit.

-Figure 8.
+Figure 7.
 A real-life example of an application design concept.